 When we leave the European Union, we will be leaving the common fisheries policy.
 As part of the agreement that we need to enter into for the implementation period, obviously that and other issues will be part of that agreement.
 But when we leave the European Union, we will leave the common fisheries policy.

 It has been assumed that triggering article 50 means that on 29 March 2019 we will come out of the EU if there is no agreement, but is it not the case that the negotiations can be extended if the Government and the EU agree to do that?
 Will the Prime Minister assure the House that under no circumstances will the negotiations be extended?

 My hon.
 Friend is accurate in his interpretation of the treaty, which does allow for an extension of negotiations.
-I have been very clear that by March 2019 we want not only for those negotiation to have ended but to have an agreement on the future relationship and on our withdrawal, and we will leave the EU in March 2019.
+I have been very clear that by March 2019 we want not only for those negotiations to have ended but to have an agreement on the future relationship and on our withdrawal, and we will leave the EU in March 2019.

 Of course we want to work to see a positive future for the south Wales economy.
 That is what the United Kingdom Government are doing across the whole United Kingdom: working for that brighter and more positive future.
 With regard to the tidal lagoon, we will publish our response to the Hendry review in due course.

 I recently visited the Rohingya refugee camps in Bangladesh, which was truly harrowing.
 It can only be described as a humanitarian disaster.
 I am immensely proud of the work that the United Kingdom Government are doing through UK aid, but what pressure can my right hon.
 Friend put on the Myanmar Government to end the persecution, so that the Rohingya people can go home?